madgelackie/studio_ghibli_api_project/README.md

 To open:

-In the terminal or shell, whilst in the project directory run:
+In the terminal, whilst in the project directory run:

 `npm start`